urbanityllc/axthe/docs/setup.md

 ```
 caddy start
 ```
 The DNS subdomains should point to caddy subdomains!
-I use EASYdns.

-## PrePros.io
-- has a (weinre) mobile app debugger, facilitating movile first.
-In any case your FE apps should be compatible witn PrePros.io
+Amd Caddyfile should point direct to CORS/www and for SSR app should use a proxy setting, as per examples in Caddyfile.

 ### Optional as needed